pvanderbilt/coq-lang-playarea/README.md

 	Using admitted (faked) lemmas to get around this problem, the soundness theorem goes through.

-- [LDef.v](LDef.v): This started as SF's Stlc.v with non-essential material removed and the module renamed to LDEF.
+- [LDef.v](LDef.v): This started as SF's Stlc.v with non-essential material removed.
 	Records have been added along with definitions and declarations.
 The typing context is now a list of declarations.

-	Note that this approach differs from that of SF's Records.v which "flattens" records into the other elements, so a term can be a `trcons` of an identifier and two other terms.
-Then they define a predicate, `well_formed_tm`, that ensures that the second term of `trcons` is either `trnil` or another `trcons`.
+	Note that this approach to records differs from that of SF's Records.v which "flattens" records into the other elements, so, for example, a term could be `(trcons x ttrue tfalse)`, which does not make sense.
+To deal with this, they define a predicate, `well_formed_tm`, that ensures that the final term of `trcons` is either `trnil` or another `trcons`.
 	The approach given here has `trcons` containing a list of identifier/term pairs, with custom induction principles provided to make up for the weak ones defined automatically by Coq.